The Best Water Filter Pitchers and Dispensers, Tested by HGTV Editors

 - Pour Functionality + Ease of Use: For a water pitcher, you'll presumably use every day, a comfortable, easy-to-hold handle and a spout that's precise are important features.
 If you plan to fill narrow-mouth water bottles frequently, the accuracy of the spout is especially important.

 - BPA-Free Plastic: All of our top recommendations are made from BPA-free plastic.
-The pitcher we recommend for small spaces is also available in glass if you prefer a glass option.
+The pitchers we recommend for small spaces and best design are also available in glass.

 We considered all of these factors when testing and selecting our top picks.